n1n4-303/n1n4-303.github.io/posts/comb-filter.md

 <br />The feedforward comb filter is a particular type of finite impulse response (FIR) filter, in other words, the impulse response is of finite duration, because it settles to zero in finite time - you'll see in the demonstration video that as soon as I shut it down it stops.
 In this type of filter the output is a linear combination of the direct and delayed signal.
 <br />
 ![500px-Comb_filter_feedforward-bw](https://user-images.githubusercontent.com/64982634/92009179-0709e400-ed40-11ea-81f9-37d5e0bb315f.png)
-*Fig. 1 - Feedforward comb filter structure <a href="https://commons.wikimedia.org/wiki/File:Comb_filter_feedforward.svg" title="via Wikimedia Commons">Krishnavedala</a> / CC0*
+*Fig. 1 - Feedforward comb filter structure by <a href="https://commons.wikimedia.org/wiki/File:Comb_filter_feedforward.svg" title="via Wikimedia Commons">Krishnavedala</a> / CC0*
 <br />
 Let's test this with Pd and then analyze the response.
 I'm going to feed an impulse that is going directly into the output and writing a copy of it to [delwrite~] that will be added into the signal before the output.
 <br />